Leave your message to get our quick response

 Certification by

-What Do You Learn from Edoxi's Offensive Security Certified Professional Course in Qatar?
+What Do You Learn from Edoxi's Offensive Security Certified Professional Training?

 Advanced Penetration Testing Methodology

-You learn to apply Cyber Kill Chain strategies to identify, exploit, and document vulnerabilities across multi-layered network environments.
+Learn to apply Cyber Kill Chain strategies to identify, exploit, and document vulnerabilities in multi-layered network environments.

 Enterprise Network Exploitation

-You learn to perform Active Directory attacks, conduct LDAP enumeration, and execute privilege escalation techniques.
-You also learn how to achieve full network compromise in both Windows and Linux environments.
+Master Active Directory attacks, LDAP enumeration, and privilege escalation for full network compromise in Windows and Linux environments.

 Web Application Security Assessment

-You learn to identify and exploit SQL injection, cross-site scripting (XSS), authentication bypass, and business logic vulnerabilities using tools such as Burp Suite.
+Learn to perform SQL injection, XSS, authentication bypass, and exploit business logic vulnerabilities using Burp Suite.

 Network Security & Attack Vectors